 Admission to doctoral education at KI

-The admission process begins with the establishment of a doctoral position (step 1), to which a prospective student is then recruited (step 2).
-The process ends with the head of department’s decision to accept the candidate into doctoral education (step 3), upon which an individual study plan is adopted (step 4).
+An admission process begins with the establishment of a doctoral position (step 1), to which a prospective student is then recruited (step 2), and ends with the head of department’s decision to accept the candidate into doctoral education (step 3).
+After the admission, an individual study plan is adopted (step 4).
 See below for a more detailed description of each step.

 Step 1: Establishment of doctoral position

 Quality assurance of research project, supervision and general doctoral educational environment.

 The following requirements must be met before a doctoral position can be established:

 - The scientific project is viable and suitable for doctoral study.